ADLILog/ADLILog/README.md

 The stored_model folder contains the model learned from the instructions.
 One can use the adlilog_train_finetune.py to finetune the model for the dataset of interest.
 The folder auxilairy_labels contains the "abnormal" class from the SL data, alongside other target system labels from SPIRIT and TBIRD.
 One can find these datasets at https://github.com/logpai/loghub.
 The SL data can be found at https://zenodo.org/record/6376763.
 One can use the parser Drain.py to extract the events that are needed for the baseline.
-Please note that to give the appropriate credits to Pinjia He et al. [Drain: An Online Log Parsing Approach with Fixed Depth Tree](https://github.com/logpai/logparser/tree/master/logparser/Drain).
+Please note to give the appropriate credits to Pinjia He et al. [Drain: An Online Log Parsing Approach with Fixed Depth Tree](https://github.com/logpai/logparser/tree/master/logparser/Drain) if you use the parser.

 #### Code Structure